vlevit/xatk/docs/index.rst

 ~~~~~~~~~

 For more information on configuration options look at the comment
 blocks in `~/.xatk/xatkrc`.
-For other information look at links below.
+For other information look at the links
+below.

 .. toctree::
    :maxdepth: 2